diauweb/diauweb/src/README.md

 - :hammer_and_pick: **I'm writing** Node.JS / Java / Python / Vue / C#...
 - :package: **Maintaining** [EtherOJ](//github.com/EtherOJ/EtherOJ), a GitHub-Based OJ
 - :thread: **Making use of** every bit of GitHub, this README is auto updated using GitHub Actions for every hour
-- :pencil2: **Using** Manjaro / KDE / Visual Studio Code as production environment
+- :pencil2: **Using** Manjaro / Gnome / Visual Studio Code as production environment

 ---
 *Latest update: